-impairment exper 140

-EUR MILLION Carrying value Value in use Discount rate Impairment expense

-2020 - Expense 814 585 5.8% - 7.1% 229

-2020 - Reversal 140 186 5.8% - 7.1% (46)
+In millions of euros Carrying value Value in use Discount rate Impairment expense 2020 - Expense 814 585 5.8% - 7.1% 229 2020 - Reversal 2020 - Net impact 140 186 5.8% - 7.1% (46) 183 2019 285 252 6.3% - 8.1% 33

-2020 - Net impact 183

-2019 285 252 6.3% - 8.1% 33

 The impairment expenses and reversals recorded reflect updated business assumptions for the satellites through to the end of their useful economic lives.
-In general, these updated assumptions reflect a combination of revised commercial developments and expectations, updated assessments of the regulatory environment impacting certain assets (and hence the Group's ability to achieve the forecast commercial exploitation), changes in the competitive environment in which the Group operates, and certain changes in the operation of or timing of-the satellites (for example the placement of a particular satellite into inclined orbit) or associated ground segment infrastructure.
+In general, these updated assumptions reflect a combination of revised commercial developments and expectations, updated assessments of the regulatory environment impacting certain assets (and hence the Group's ability to achieve the forecast commercial exploitation), changes in the competitive environment in which the Group operates, and certain changes in the operation of - or timing of - the satellites (for example the placement of a particular satellite into inclined orbit) or associated ground segment infrastructure.